suomitek/suomitek-appboard/chart/suomitek-appboard/README.md

 ## Installing the Chart

-To install the chart with the release name `kubeapps`:
+To install the chart with the release name `suomitek-appboard`:

 For Helm 2: